UnstoppableMango/pulumi-bun/README.md

 # Experimental Pulumi Bun Support

-Just me fiddling around and seeing if I can implement a Pulumi language provider.
+Just me fiddling around and seeing if I can implement a Pulumi language provider for Bun now that it has HTTP2 server support.

 ## References